matchID-project/matchID-project.github.io/dev.md

 ```
 make dev
 ```
 The interest of using `docker` for developping or debugging is that you are near to production architecture.
+You should consult the [automation](/automation#architecture) corner to understand the components of matchID.

 ## frontend
 the frontend code should be in `../frontend/src`, it's in Vue.js.